 The Funniest Thing That's Happened to Me as a Book Blogger

-It looked like something out of a movie: tall, slim building with bookshelves floor to ceiling and rolling ladders on nearly every shelf.
-The shelves were so tall---two stories or more---that I had to crane my neck to see them.
+It looked like something out of a movie: tall, slim building with floor to ceiling bookshelves and rolling ladders traversing the longest and tallest shelves.
+The shelves were so tall––two stories or more––that I had to crane my neck to see them in all their glory.

-Of course this was my kind of place!
+Of course, this was my kind of place!
 And all the books were used, so I piled my arms high with a stack of titles I wanted to buy.
-I probably had six or seven books in my arms.
+I probably had six or seven picked out.

 I wanted to get a couple of pictures of the inside of the store if I could, so being the respectful book blogger that I am, I asked the elderly lady running the cash register if she would mind me taking photos.

 I approach her, my arms full of books.
 "Hi!
 Is it okay if I take a couple of pictures for my bl--"